-Canada (Calgary) - We received an earn out payment of CAD 0.9 million (\$0.7 million based on the exchange rate on June 30, 2023) and CAD 1.7 million (\$1.3 million based on the exchange rate of June 30, 2023) for the three and six months ended June 30, 2023, respectively, related to the 2020 sale of our Calgary casino operations.
-The earn out period ended in August 2023, and we did not receive any earn out payments during the six months ended June 30, 2024.
+Canada (Calgary) - We received earn out payments of CAD 0.5 million (\$0.3 million based on the exchange rate on September 30, 2023) and CAD 2.1 million (\$1.6 million based on the exchange rate of September 30, 2023) for the three and nine months ended September 30, 2023, respectively, related to the 2020 sale of our Calgary casino operations.
+The earn out period ended in August 2023, and we did not receive any earn out payments during the nine months ended September 30, 2024.

-Sports Betting (Cripple Creek) - In February 2024, we mutually agreed to cancel our sports betting agreement with Circa.
-As part of the termination agreement, we received a payment of \$1.1 million that included sports betting revenue owed from January 2024 to May 2024 and a breakage fee of \$0.7 million.
-The breakage fee was recorded as other revenue on our condensed consolidated statements of loss for the three and six months ended June 30, 2024.
+Sports Betting (Colorado) - We mutually agreed to cancel two of our sports betting agreements in Colorado.
+Circa obtained its own master license in Colorado, and the Circa agreement was terminated in May 2024.
+As part of the Circa termination agreement, we received a payment of \$1.1 million that included sports betting revenue owed from January 2024 to May 2024 and a breakage fee of \$0.7 million.
+Tipico exited the U.S. market, and the Tipico agreement was terminated in July 2024.
+As part of the Tipico termination agreement, the Company received a payment of \$1.6 million that includes sports betting revenue owed from November 2023 to June 2024 and a breakage fee of \$1.0 million.
+The breakage fees were recorded as other revenue on our condensed consolidated statements of loss resulting in \$1.0 million and \$1.7 million in other revenue for the three and nine months ended September 30, 2024, respectively.
+Prior to the termination of the agreements, revenue from these agreements was \$0.5 million per quarter in our United States segment.

 Inflation and Staffing - During 2023, we saw material increases in our operating expenses at our properties, including payroll wages and benefits, insurance and utilities, maintenance costs and food and beverage costs.
 We also experienced difficulties attracting and retaining staff at some locations in the US and Canada.
 As a result, during 2023, we adjusted hours of some food and beverage outlets, the number of table games open and the number of rooms available at some of our hotels.
 We were able to make adjustments during non-peak times to mitigate some of the impact to our operating results.
-We have not seen material impacts to our operations in 2024 due to inflation and staffing.
+We have not seen material impacts to our operations in 2024 due to inflation and staffing and are not currently adjusting hours at our facilities to mitigate staffing issues.

-Weather - Inclement weather in the United States impacted revenue for the three months ended March 31, 2024 compared to March 31, 2023 for our Colorado and West Virginia properties.
+Weather - Inclement weather in the United States impacted revenue for the three months ended March 31, 2024 compared to the three months ended March 31, 2023 for our Colorado and West Virginia properties.